-Today I am honoured to feature my friend, Gentle Business Mastermind member, and feminist consultant Cameron Airen as part of the Expert Spotlight segment where I interview experts and mentors on business + entrepreneurship, self care and personal development, and social change and social justice.
+Today I am honoured to feature my friend, Gentle Business Mastermind member, feminist consultant, and future collaboration partner (in our pograms Developing Coach Collective and the Feminist Coach Academy) Cameron Airen as part of the Expert Spotlight segment where I interview experts and mentors on business + entrepreneurship, self care and personal development, and social change and social justice.

 Cameron is a mindset coach who helps feminist introverts, empaths and highly sensitive folks reclaim their superpowers and thrive and shine in the world.
 In addition, she works as a gender consultant with CEOs, companies, solo entrepreneurs and creatives to help them integrate a gender and social consciousness into their business and work so they can be a part of a growing movement of positive social change.